mlpen/Nystromformer/README.md

 ## Datasets

 The pretraining dataset consists of English Wikipedia and BookCorpus.
-For pretraining on long sequence, we added $\frac{1}{3}$ Stories and $\frac{1}{3}$ Realnews.
+For pretraining on long sequence, we added one third Stories and one third Realnews.
 All downloaded data files should be placed in the corresponding folder under `data-preprocessing`.
 The original format of English Wikipedia dump is preprocessed using
 [wikiextractor](https://github.com/attardi/wikiextractor), and the resulting files are placed in `data-preprocessing/wiki`.
 Then, run `data-preprocessing/<dataset>/preprocess.py` under each corresponding folder to generate data files of unified format.
 After preprocessing, run `data-preprocessing/preprocess_data_<length>.py` to generate pretraining data of specific sequence length.

 ## Pretraining